-As of December 31, 2009, this subsidiary has carryforward tax losses of \$610, which may be carried forward and offset against taxable income for an indefinite period in the future.
+As of December 31, 2010, this subsidiary has carryforward tax losses of \$551, which may be carried forward and offset against taxable income for an indefinite period in the future.
 As discussed in Note 2.q, there is a full valuation allowance provided against these losses.

-- l.
-The Company's Board of Directors has determined that its U.S. subsidiary will not pay any dividend as long as such payment will result in any tax expense for the Company. - m.
-At December 31, 2009, deferred income taxes were not provided for on a cumulative total of \$103,994 of the undistributed earnings of Taro Canada, which are not taxable provided earnings remain undistributed.
+- 1. The Company's Board of Directors has determined that its U.S. subsidiary will not pay any dividend as long as such payment will result in any tax expense for the Company. - m.
+At December 31, 2010, deferred income taxes were not provided for on a cumulative total of \$121,132 of the undistributed earnings of Taro Canada, which are not taxable provided earnings remain undistributed.
 Taro Canada intends to invest these earnings indefinitely in its operations. - n.
 Foreign withholding taxes have been accrued as necessary by the Company and its subsidiaries.
+At December 31, 2010, the Company reversed \$4,270 of withholding tax accruals due to the favorable treaty provisions realized from the assignment of intercompany loans to its Hungarian subsidiary.